Anthony Davis NBA Playoffs Player Props: Lakers vs. Warriors

 - Davis' opponents, the Warriors, have one of the fastest offensive tempos, ranking fourth, averaging 104.8 possessions per game, while his Lakers average 104.8 per game, second-highest among NBA teams.

-- The Warriors are the 21st-best defensive squad in the NBA, allowing 117.1 points per game.
+- Giving up 117.1 points per game, the Warriors are the 21st-ranked team in the league defensively.

-- On the boards, the Warriors have conceded 43.3 rebounds per game, which puts them 15th in the NBA.
+- Giving up 43.3 rebounds per game, the Warriors are the 15th-ranked team in the NBA.

 Anthony Davis vs. the Warriors